 SELECT * FROM book WHERE Year>2005

-Where you click on the query button, the DataGrid will display all the books that were published after the year 2005, as shown in Figure 28.3 below.
+When you click on the query button, the DataGrid will display all the books that were published after the year 2005, as shown in Figure 28.3 below.

 You can also try following queries:

 You may also search for data that contain certain characters by pattern matching.
 It involves using the Like operator and the % symbol(also known as wildcard character).
 For example, if you want to search for a author name that begins with alphabet J, you can use the following query statement

-Where you click on the query command button, the records where authors' name start with the alphabet J will be displayed, as shown below:
+Where you click on the query command button, the records where authors' name start with the alphabet J will be displayed, as shown in Figure 28.4 below:

 Next, if you wish to rank order the data, either in ascending or descending order, you can use the ORDER By , ASC (for ascending) and DESC(Descending) SQL keywords.

 SELECT fieldname1, fieldname2.....FROM table ORDER BY fieldname ASC